nnat3/code-challenge-3/README.md

 -Use Live Server (VS Code extension)
 -Or simply open index.html in your browser

--- Note on Deployment;
+-- Note on Deployment
-This project uses json-server, which runs only on your local machine.
+This project uses JSON-Server, which runs only on your local machine.
 That means hosted versions (like GitHub Pages) will not function correctly unless connected to a live API.

-To test this project, follow the local instructions above.
+If you would like to test this project, please follow the local instructions above.

 🛠️ Tech Stack
 -JavaScript